wavemotion-dave/StellaDS/README.md

  * R-Trig + D-Pad  : Shift display offset in the D-PAD direction
  * L-Trig + D-Pad  : Change Scaling of the Y-Screen (UP/DOWN scaling only)
  * L-Trig + R-Trig + A:  Swap LCD top/bottom.
- * Hold L+R shoulder buttons for ~1 second to take a snapshot of the screen (written to SD card)
+ * Hold L+R shoulder buttons for ~1 second to take a snapshot of the screen (written to SD card as a .BMP file)
  * Use stylus on buttons for other icon-based actions on bottom screen.

 Compile Instructions :
 -----------------------
 I'm using the following:
 * devkitpro-pacman version 6.0.1-2
-* gcc (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0
+* gcc (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0
 * libnds 1.8.2-1

-I use Ubuntu and the Pacman repositories (devkitpro-pacman version 6.0.1-2).
-I'm told it should also build under Windows but I've never done it and don't know how.
+I use Xubuntu (22.04.3 LTS) and the Pacman repositories (devkitpro-pacman version 6.0.1-2).
+I'm told it should also build under
+Windows but I've never done it and don't know how.

 If you try to build on a newer gcc, you will likely find it bloats the code a bit and you'll run out of ITCM_CODE memory.